vane/prosecco/README.md

 Can extract words or even whole sentences in ordered manner.
 Provides position of found text.
 Has build in ```Condition``` class that can mark data using regex or string comparasion.
-Can easily replace each part of it.
+Can quick and easy replace or extend each part of it.
 See [example/custom_condition_class.py](https://github.com/vane/prosecco/blob/master/example/custom_condition_class.py) to  build your own conditions simply by adding 3 properties and overloading ```__contains__``` method.